World 🢖 Europe 🢖 France 🢖 Île-de-France

-In 1793 – 1794 there were destroyed the archives of the diocese, thus deleting much knowledge about this interesting building.
+In 1793 – 1794 the archives of the diocese were destroyed, thus deleting much knowledge about this interesting building.

-At the first half of the 19th century cathedral was is very poor condition.
+In the first half of the 19th century cathedral was in very poor condition.
 There were lengthy restoration works in 1839 – 1913, with many parts rebuilt anew.
-Unfortunately many details were "adjusted" as the restorers from the 19th century found it necessary, thus loosing medieval details.
+Unfortunately, many details were "adjusted" as the restorers from the 19th century found it necessary, thus losing medieval details.

 Cathedral is a protected monument since 1840.

-The structure remains unfinished, with assymetrical facade.
-It represents all flavours of Gothic architecture.
+The structure remains unfinished, with an asymmetrical facade.
+It represents all flavors of Gothic architecture.

-Interesting feature is the unusual color of the building stone (Varreddes stone) of the cathedral.
-Unfortunately the quality of this build stone is not that high and the erosion of Varreddes stone is one important reason why in the 19th century the building was in dire condition.
+An interesting feature is the unusual color of the building stone (Varreddes stone) of the cathedral.
+Unfortunately, the quality of this building stone is not that high and the erosion of Varreddes stone is one important reason why in the 19th century the building was in dire condition.

 Meaux cathedral is not the largest Gothic cathedral in France.
 The nave of vaults is 31 (some sources mention 33 m) high.
-Northern tower (built in 1540) is 60 m high.
-Southern tower (so called black tower) was built as a temporary wooden structure in 1460… but, oh… it has been so lasting.
+The northern tower (constructed in 1540) is 60 m high.
+Southern tower (so-called black tower) was built as a temporary wooden structure in 1460… but, oh… it has been so lasting.
 Length of the interior – 85 m.
-Unusual feature is the impressive height of the vaults of aisles – roughly 15 m.
+An unusual feature is the impressive height of the vaults of aisles – roughly 15 m.

-Nave of cathedral is comparatively short, with five bays.
+Nave of the cathedral is comparatively short, with five bays.

 The great west facade has three monumental portals which were made in the second half of the 14th century – early 16th century.

-In the southern side of church, at the end of the transept, is St. Etienne portal (Merciers portal), which depicts his life.
+On the southern side of the church, at the end of the transept, is the St. Etienne portal (Merciers portal), which depicts his life.
 This sculptural group is rather difficult to read.
 St. Etienne (St. Stephen) was the first Christian martyr.

 There is an interesting detail of the exterior of the church – a carved archer at 15 m height.
-He is aiming towards the house of canons, where the builders of the cathedral received their pay.
-Most likely some of stone carvers were not too happy with their pay…
+He is aiming toward the house of canons, where the builders of the cathedral received their pay.
+Most likely some of the stone carvers were not too happy with their pay…

 Interior is luminous, very bright.
 Ornamentation here is smooth and very rich.

-Especially beautiful is the back of the transept facades which looks as stone lace.
+Especially beautiful is the back of the transept facades which looks like stone lace.
 Such a beautiful and extremely detailed stone carving is rare in Europe.

-Organ was built in 1627 by Valéran de Héman – one of the best organ builders in France in these times.
+Organ was built in 1627 by Valéran de Héman – one of the best organ builders in France at this time.
 Now it has been restored and there are given beautiful concerts.

-For many centuries in the region of Île-de-France has been located one of the power centres of the world politics and culture – French monarchy.
-Thus it comes as no wonder that here are concentrated many of the most impressive buildings in the world, such as palaces (including Versailles) and numerous other buildings, especially in Paris.
+For many centuries in the region of Île-de-France was one of the power centers of world politics and culture – the French monarchy.
+Thus it comes as no wonder that there are concentrated many of the most impressive buildings in the world, such as palaces (including Versailles) and numerous other buildings, especially in Paris.

 Great Gothic Cathedrals of France guides readers on a tour of twelve French cathedrals that best exemplify one of the greatest glories of Western civilization.
 From the beautiful facade of Notre-Dame in Paris to the transcendent beauty of the stained glass at Chartres, this book clarifies the significant elements of their architecture by means of its text and images.